7 Ways Social Media Can Boost Your SEO Rankings

 The most effective way to produce your content is to understand the needs and pain points of your target audience.
 Rather than your content focusing on "this is what my service/product can do", create it with the answers to your consumer's problems in mind and how you can provide the solutions to those problems (through your service/product and your industry knowledge).

 Consider sticking to a regular update schedule - when you create regular content relevant to your audiences, and post it to your website as well as your social pages, this indicates to the search engines that you're an active user.

 2. Create Shareable Content

-There are various purposes social media is used for, but primarily for marketing, social media is to help you reach more consumers, spread your brand message and grow your brand awareness.
+But, focusing on marketing for your business, social media is there to help you reach more consumers-- to spread your brand message and increase brand awareness.

 The more users you can reach, the greater growth you'll achieve and ultimately lead generation.
 A call-to-action within your post encourages the user to engage with the post.

 To give your content a "shareable" edge, making it more appealing and engaging to audiences, you can try implementing the following factors:

 - Create headlines and captions that are attention-grabbing and compelling.

 - Create appealing visuals to accompany your post.